hillerlab/TOGA/README.md

 This will create a plot of all inactivating mutations detected for all projections of the ENST0000011111 transcript.

-If you like to visualise all projections of a gene then:
+If you like to visualize all projections of a gene then:

 1) Provide gene name instead of transcript ID
 2) Also provide isoforms file using --isoforms_file parameter.